 - It’s illegal to use a mobile phone while driving in New Zealand.
 If you need to make a call or send a text, pull over at a rest area or in a safe place.

-You may be used to driving on the right so this can take some getting used to so remember: keep left.
+4. You may be used to driving on the right so this can take some getting used to so remember: Keep Left

 Urban speed limit is 50km per hour.
 Please be aware there are specific speed limits in place around school zones during peak hours, please consult the New Zealand Road Code.
-The rural speed limit is 100km per hour but it is important to note that if you are travelling in a Beach or River motorhome, this speed limit is reduced to 90km per hour.
+Although the rural speed limit is 100km per hour, it is important to note that if you are travelling in a Beach or River motorhome, this speed limit is reduced to 90km per hour.